GIS4DEV/GIS4DEV.github.io/_posts/2021-09-16-lab1-git-pages.md

 ---
 layout: post
-title: "Lab 1: Publishing GitHub Pages"
+title: "Working with GitHub and Publishing GitHub Pages"
-purpose: "publish a website with GitHub, Jekyll, and Markdown"
+purpose: "practice Git version control and publish a website with GitHub, Jekyll, and Markdown"
 format: lab
 ---